 When I finished graduate school, I really started to reconsider my career choice and quickly landed on trying to figure out some way to make money online.
 I really didn’t know what my options were but the idea of working for myself and making money from my own ideas was very appealing to me.

-After a year of trying my hand at Etsy (which I was terrible at), I got pregnant with my first child.
+After a year of trying my hand at Etsy (which I was terrible at), I got pregnant with my son.
 This really drove me to want to figure out this whole online business thing.